Larr-y1/Event-Finder-Project-Phase-1/README.md

 - Open the project in your preferred code editor and start the development server using live-server

 # 🚀 Usage How to use your app after installation.
-1.Search for Events – Enter a search term to find events by name.
+- Search for Events – Enter a search term to find events by name.
-2.Filter by Category – Use the category dropdown to filter events.
+- Filter by Category – Use the category dropdown to filter events.
-3.View Event Details – Click on an event card to see more details.
+- View Event Details – Click on an event card to see more details.
-4.RSVP to Events – RSVP to an event and receive confirmation.
+- RSVP to Events – RSVP to an event and receive confirmation.

 # 🔌API Reference
 This application originally fetched data from a local db.json file using json-server.
 However, since GitHub Pages does not support local JSON files, we have migrated our event data to jsonbin.io, ensuring seamless data retrieval when the app is deployed.

 Endpoints
-Local Development (Using JSON Server)
+# Local Development (Using JSON Server)
-GET /events – Retrieves all events
+- GET /events – Retrieves all events
-GET /events/:id – Retrieves a specific event
+- GET /events/:id – Retrieves a specific event
-PATCH /events/:id – Updates RSVP status for an event
+- PATCH /events/:id – Updates RSVP status for an event

-Production (Using jsonbin.io)
+ # Production (Using jsonbin.io)
-GET /events – Retrieves all events
+- GET /events – Retrieves all events
-GET /events/:id – Retrieves a specific event
+- GET /events/:id – Retrieves a specific event
-PUT /events/:id – Updates RSVP status for an event
+- PUT /events/:id – Updates RSVP status for an event

 Why jsonbin.io?
 Hosting event data on jsonbin.io ensures the app remains fully functional when deployed on GitHub Pages, avoiding 404 and 401 errors that occur when trying to fetch local JSON files.